Date Movie: Plot

 Obese Julia Jones dreams of marrying Napoleon Dynamite, but even in her dreams, she is rejected.
 Writing in her diary, she thinks she will never find her true love.
 Julia goes outside and dances to impress men on the streets, but is unsuccessful.

 At Julia's father Frank's Greek diner, she meets and is instantly attracted to Grant Funkyerdoder.
 (Note: "Fockyerdoder" in the unrated version) When Frank barks an order at her, she turns to respond and accidentally hits Grant over the head with a coffee pot, knocking him to the floor.
 She turns around, finds his table suddenly empty, and assumes he ran away.

 Julia seeks help from love therapist Hitch, who initially rejects her but finally relents.
 He takes her to a garage, where she gets "pimped out" and made slimmer.
 She earns a spot on a reality television dating show called The Extreme Bachelor: Desperate Edition, where the bachelor turns out to be Grant.
 Host Ty Andrews introduces him, who greets all the women and is asked to eliminate the losers, which he does by shooting them one by one.

 As the last woman standing, Julia is rewarded with dinner for two at "A Restaurant".
 After their meal, Julia and Grant venture to her apartment, where they have sex.
 Later, Grant takes Julia to Tiffany & Co., where the salespeople reveal that she may pick whatever she wants.
 He then declares he loves her and proposes, and she happily accepts.
 The couple then meets with Grant's parents, Bernie and Roz, who recommend a wedding planner, after which Roz reveals that Grant lost his virginity to the housekeeper, Eduardo.

 Julia and Grant visit the overzealous wedding planner, Jell-O, and suggest to her that they would like a traditional, elegant wedding.
 Jell-O instead insists they pick a fast food restaurant called Taco Butt as their venue, which Julia declines.
 Annoyed, Jell-O angrily tells them that it's the best she can do on short notice.
 Grant tries to ease the awkward situation by telling them he has already chosen a best man.
 Jell-O's mood changes and excitedly reveals that she will also be the wedding entertainment by slamming her desk over with her massive butt and aggressively ripping off her navy blue suit to reveal a gold spandex bra and tights.
-The couple are shocked as she shows off her provocative dance moves, then scream in fear as she joyfully backs up towards them.
+Julia and Grant are shocked as she shows off her provocative dance moves, and then they scream in fear as she joyfully backs up towards them.